last9/openapm-nodejs/README.md

 openapm.instrument('nextjs');
 ```

-> Note: You can only use the library if Next.js is running in a Node.js environment.
-Since OpenAPM relies on prom-client for capturing metrics data a serverless environment might not be able persist them.
+> Note: You can only use the library if Next.js runs in a Node.js environment.
+Since OpenAPM relies on prom-client for capturing metrics data, a serverless environment might not be able persist them.

 ## Options